Multiple radial SLE(0) and classical Calogero-Sutherland System: Commutation relations and conformal invariance

 In this section we show that the Loewner chain of a curve, when viewed in a different coordinate chart, is a time reparametrization of the Loewner chain in the standard coordinate chart but with different initial conditions.
 This result serves as a preliminary step towards understanding the local commutation relations and the conformal invariance of multiple SLE($\kappa$) systems.

-We are partitcularly interested the following cases, which \begin{itemize} \item For local commutation relations, we study the Loewner chain for $\gamma_j$ in the coordinates induced by the conformal maps $h_{k, t}$ for $k \neq j$, \item For conformal invariance with respect to ${\rm Aut} (\mathbb{D})$, we study the Loewner chain for each $\gamma_j$ in the coordinate induced by Möbius transformations $\tau \in {\rm}\mathbb{D}$. \item For conformal invariance with repect to different domains, we study the Loewner chain for each $\gamma_j$ in the coordinate induced by conformal maps $\psi: \mathbb{D} \rightarrow \mathbb{H}$. \end{itemize}
+We are particularly interested the following cases, which \begin{itemize} \item For local commutation relations, we study the Loewner chain for $\gamma_j$ in the coordinates induced by the conformal maps $h_{k, t}$ for $k \neq j$, \item For conformal invariance with respect to ${\rm Aut} (\mathbb{D})$, we study the Loewner chain for each $\gamma_j$ in the coordinate induced by Möbius transformations $\tau \in {\rm}\mathbb{D}$.